davidtseng2000/davidtseng2000/README.md

 ## 🧠 About Me

 Hi there!
 I'm David, a passionate developer from Taiwan 🇹🇼

 - 🎓 Master's in Computer Science from NTHU
 - 🏫 Algorithm and Bioinformatics Lab
-- 🧩 Recently built a Maze Routing GUI using C++
+- ⚡ Recently built a Maze Routing GUI using C++
-- 🎮 Gamer at heart – League of Legends + basketball IRL
+- 🏀 Gamer at heart – basketball + League of Legends IRL

 Visit my website 👉 [davidtseng2000.github.io](https://davidtseng2000.github.io/)